-Program Accomplishments development review procedure as well as the possible incentives available for affordable housing development.
-Housing Element.
-Goal IIB4: Promote housing opportunities for all persons ancestry, national origin, color, source of income, sexual of regardless of race, religion, sex, age, marital status, familial status, prientation, or any other arbitrary factors.
-Program IIIB4.A Fair Housing Policy Procedures.
-The City will maintain a listing of fair housing groups serving Riverside County and refer fair housing-related complaints to these groups.
-Fair housing policy procedures will be made available at City Hall, on the City's website and advertised in the City Newsletter on a periodic basis.
+Accomplishments Housing Element. regardless of race, religion, sex, age, marital status, familial status, prientation, or any other arbitrary factors.
 Result/Evaluation: The City continues to provide information about fair housing to inquiring parties through City Hall and Housing Authority owned affordable senior housing developments.
 Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element.
-Program IIB4.B Section 8 Housing Choice Vouchers.
-The County of Riverside currently administers the Section 8 Rental Assistance program on behalf of the City.
-Based on future congressional appropriations, the County Housing Authority will apply for additional funding which will enable the Housing Authority to administer additional vouchers for families, elderly, and persons with disabilities over the Housing Element planning period.
-While the City is not authorized to administer a Section 8 program, the City will continue to provide referral services on behalf of the County and disseminate information to City residents.
 Result/Evaluation: The City continues to provide referrals to Riverside County for Section 8 information.
 Additionally, the Housing Authority provides information to prospective tenants about Section 8.
 Qualified tenants at both Mountain View Villas and Indian Wells Villas receive Section 8 vouchers.
 Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element.
-Program IIB4.C Coordination on Homeless Issues.
-The City will coordinate with the County of Riverside, adjacent jurisdictions and applicable service providers to address homeless issues in the Coachella Valley.
 Result/Evaluation: The City and Housing Authority fund regional homeless service providers in partnership with adjacent jurisdictions in the Coachella Valley.
 Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element.
-Program IIB4.D Support for Persons with Developmental Disabilities.
-The City shall support the ability of persons with developmental disabilities to live in integrated community settings by coordinating with the Inland Regional Center to identify the housing needs of persons served by the Center, promote opportunities for supportive living services and support efforts to eliminate barriers to housing for persons with developmental disabilities.
 Result/Evaluation: The City supports the elimination of barriers to housing for persons with developmental disabilities and funds non-profit organizations that provide services.
-Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element.
-Goal IIB5: Encourage energy conservation in new and exis ting housing stock.
-Program IIIB5.A Green Building Program.
-The City will continue to support the development of green building practices in housing and sustainability programs by participating in the CVAG Green for Life Program and evaluate the feasibility of implementing local policies and Result/Evaluation: The City continues to support the development of green building practices in housing and sustainability programs by participating in the CVAG Green for Life Program and access to PACE financing. programs consistent with the CVAG Green Building Program and the City's Climate Action Plan.
-Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element.
+Continue/Modify/Delete: This program is continued in the 2021-2029 Housing Element. sting housing stock.
+Result/Evaluation: The City continues to support the development of green building practices in housing and sustainability programs by participating in the CVAG Green for Life Program and access to PACE financing.
+Continue/Modify/Delete: This program is continued in the 2021-2029